Borehole Position Surveys

 Our borehole survey workflow

-5. Quality control and delivery: We run checks, flag variances, and deliver clean data - typically CSV, DWG/DXF and a plotted plan with coordinates, levels and codes - ready for your GI report or BIM model.
+- Quality control and delivery: Later, we run checks, flag variances, and deliver clean data - typically CSV, DWG/DXF and a plotted plan with coordinates, levels and codes - ready for your GI report or BIM model.

 Integrating with wider site survey needs

 Borehole surveys rarely stand alone.
-Our team can combine ground investigation set-out with a topographical survey to provide context, levels and access planning.
+Accordingly, our team can combine ground investigation set-out with a topographical survey to provide context, levels and access planning.
 Where underground risk needs managing, we can schedule underground utility surveys ahead of drilling to reduce strike risk and inform rig positioning.
-For active or sensitive sites, we also offer monitoring surveys to check for movement during and after groundworks.
+Following this, for active or sensitive sites, we offer monitoring surveys to check for movement.
 If you’re interested in the tools we bring to site, here’s our guide to topographical survey equipment.

 What this means for your project